 Book an appointment with the Best ENT specialist in India.

-Ear infections are not contagious on their own.
+Are ear infections contagious?
+Ear infections themselves are not contagious.
 However, bacteria and viruses that enhance your chances of having an ear infection, such as respiratory syncytial virus, Streptococcus pneumonia, and Haemophilus influenza, can be contagious.
 Ear infections are normally mild, although they can be extremely painful.

 Consult your doctor if your symptoms worsen, as they can give you the right guidance and medication.
 You can lower your chances of getting an ear infection by adopting easy, healthful practices like washing hands, preventing smoking, taking regular immunization shots, staying at home when ill, etc.